Wind-Blox Blog

 Wind-Blox has friends all over the web-o-sphere (is that a word?).
 We'd love to share a few links

-My Bike Magazine just posted an article on us: Block Wind Noise and Enjoy the Rid
+My Bike Magazine just posted an article on us: Block Wind Noise and Enjoy the Ride

 to learn more about them go to their site